EIT Spectroscopy of Rydberg Levels Dressed by Linearly Polarized RF fields: Complementary Angular Response for Two Types of Transition Ladders: Abstract

 \section{Abstract}

 Rydberg atoms efficiently link photons between the radio-frequency (RF) and optical domains.
-They furnish a medium in which the presence of an RF field imprints on the transmission of a probe laser beam by altering the coherent coupling between atomic quantum states.
-The immutable atomic energy structure underpins quantum-metrological RF field measurements and has driven intensive efforts to realize inherently self-calibrated sensing devices.
-Here we investigate spectroscopic signatures owing to the angular momentum quantization of the atomic states utilized in an electromagnetically-induced transparency (EIT) sensing scheme for linearly polarized RF fields.
-Specific combinations of atomic terms are shown to give rise to universal, distinctive fingerprints in the detected optical fields upon rotating the RF field polarization.
-Using a dressed state picture, we identify two types of atomic angular momentum ladders that display strikingly disparate spectroscopic signatures, including the complementary absence or presence of a central spectral EIT peak.
-Our study adds important insights into the prospects of Rydberg atomic gases for quantum metrological electric field characterization.
+They furnish a medium in which the presence of an RF-field imprints on the transmission of a probe laser beam by altering the coherent coupling between atomic quantum states.
+The immutable atomic energy structure underpins quantum-metrological RF-field measurements and has driven intensive efforts to realize inherently self-calibrated sensing devices.
+Here we investigate spectroscopic signatures owing to the quantization of atomic angular momentum.
+Using an electromagnetically-induced transparency (EIT) sensing scheme, specific combinations of atomic terms are shown to give rise to universal, distinctive fingerprints in the detected optical fields upon rotating a linearly polarized RF field.
+Employing a dressed state picture, we identify two types of atomic angular momentum ladders that display strikingly disparate spectroscopic characteristics, including the distinctive absence or presence of a central spectral EIT peak.
+Our study adds important insights into the prospects of Rydberg atomic gases for quantum metrological electric field characterization including polarimetry.
 In particular, it calls into question prevailing interpretations of SI-traceable Rydberg atom electrometers.